facebookresearch/motion_rolling_prediction/tutorial/README.md

 ## 📊 Evaluation

-To evaluate any of the models, make sure you followed the dataset preparation steps from above and run these commands with DATAS:
+To evaluate any of the models, make sure you followed the dataset preparation steps from above and run these commands with DATASET_FOLDER replaced with `amass_p1` or `amass_p2`, and MODEL_NAME with `reactive` or `smooth`:

 **[AMASS-P1/P2 MC setup]**
 ```bash